 If you have nor received such a notice you should reach out to your Atlantic County criminal defense attorney as soon as possible.
 If you are not already being represented by a criminal defense attorney, now is certainly the time to get one.
 Your attorney can speak with the court clerk and the prosecutor handling your case to assure that the matter is being postponed and that you are not required to do anything at this time.
 In some cases, matters like pre-trial conferences and hearings on motions are still being conducted remotely via videoconferencing systems, although you may not need to appear at these if you have a lawyer.

 Once you have confirmed with your lawyer and the court that the date of the proceeding has been postponed, your lawyer can work with the prosecutor to try and work out a remote plea deal.
 The possibility of this happening is going to depend on each individual situation and each individual prosecutor, but if the prosecutor offers a deal and you accept it, you may be able to fill out a plea by affidavit and send it in the mail to resolve your case.
-All of these options can be discussed with a skilled criminal defense attorney like those at the Law Offices of John J. Zarych who can guide you through this tricky and unusual time.
+All of these options can be pursued criminal defense in Cape May, NJ.

 What Happens if I Am Arrested in Atlantic County During the Coronavirus Lockdown?